tmakuch/strongly-typed/README.md

 ```

 `interface_definition` is a plain object of the expected structure with fields containing strings to match `typeof` in the typed objects.

+Additional features:
-Additionally those strings can be prefixed with question mark `?` to make them optional.
-If the field exist and is not null, it will be checked against the type.
+- strings used to described field can be prefixed with question mark `?` to make them optional.
+If the field exist and is not null, it will be checked against the type,

-You can also use `null` or empty `{}` to indicate that the field must exist, without specifying anything else about it.
+- use `null` or empty `{}` to indicate that the field must exist, without specifying anything else about it,

-You can also use `[]` to enforce field being an array (as `typeof` retrns `"object"` for arrays).
+- use `[]` to enforce field being an array (as `typeof` returns `"object"` for arrays),
+- use "__dictionary__" as a property name inside an object to indicate that given object is meant to be dictionary/hashMap (keys being identifiers and their value being of a single schema).

 _Example_